Navis Rail Ops – Operational and Resource Planning Tools for Your Assets

 Based on the trains, pool locations, work rules, regulations, CBA terms, work available, and other hard and soft rules, the system will generate an optimized set of shifts.
 These shifts can be assigned to crew or used for a “crew pick.”
 All rules and shifts can be manually edited or updated by the user.

-The Rostering module, which is a future Boss module, will deliver the capability to construct one repeating series of roster lines (or links) per crew pool.
+The Rostering module, which is a future Navis Rail module, will deliver the capability to construct one repeating series of roster lines (or links) per crew pool.

 Crew Rostering Module

 The previous module, Shift Planning, delivers the ability to define the set of crew shifts to be included in each roster.
-This Rostering module will provide the ability to sequence these shifts within each roster.
+This Rostering module provides the ability to sequence these shifts within each roster.

 A master roster is made up of a sequence of “lines” (or “links”) which each represent a week of work for an individual crew member.
 The number of lines in a roster equates to the number of crew needed to work the roster.
 At any given time, one crew member will be assigned to work each line of the roster.
 At the end of a week, each crew member moves down one line and the crew member that worked the last line moves to the first line.